ManyaKalkur/between-the-pages/README.md

 ## What is this?

 **Between the Pages** is a full-stack MERN web app for readers who want more than a list of titles and star ratings.
-Every book on the platform gets its own atmosphere: AI summaries, curated Spotify playlists, Pinterest moodboards, reader reviews, and for the most iconic books, a full cinematic 30-second experiee thncat puts you inside the world before you open the first page.
+Every book on the platform gets its own atmosphere: AI summaries, curated Spotify playlists, Pinterest moodboards, reader reviews, and for the most iconic books, a full cinematic 30-second experience that puts you inside the world before you open the first page.

 ---